robinmanuelthiel/dachautemp/README.md

 ## Setup
-I use a Raspberry Pi 3 running [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot) connected with the [GHI Electronics FEZ Hat](https://www.ghielectronics.com/catalog/product/500) or [FEZ Cream](https://www.ghielectronics.com/catalog/product/541).
-Both come with a tempertature sensor, the FEZ Cream can also measure humidity.
-Both shields that can be accessed super easy with the according libraries that are available via NuGet.
+I use a Raspberry Pi 3 running [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot) connected with the [GHI FEZ Cream](https://www.ghielectronics.com/catalog/product/541) connected to a tempertature and humiditysensor.
+The shield can be accessed super easy with the according library that is available via NuGet.

-On the device runs a simple Universal Windows Application that uses the FEZ driver to measure the temperature data (humidity is only supported on FEZ Cream) and sends them together with the current time stamp to an [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) that collects the data.
+On the device runs a simple Universal Windows Application that uses the FEZ driver to measure the temperature data and humidity and sends them together with the current time stamp to an [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub/) that collects the data.

 Once the data reached the Event Hub, an [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) job sends the values to a [Power BI](https://powerbi.microsoft.com) dashboard where I can monitor the values.